-As of March 31, 2020, the Company has \$45.0 million of notes receivable.
-Notes receivable represents recruiting and retention payments generally in the form of upfront loans to financial advisers and key revenue producers as part of the Company's overall growth strategy.
+As of March 31, 2021, the Company had \$48.8 million of notes receivable.
+Notes receivable represents recruiting and retention payments generally in the form of upfront loans to financial advisors and key revenue producers as part of the Company's overall growth strategy.
 These notes generally amortize over a service period of 3 to 10 years from the initial date of the note or based on productivity levels of employees.
 All such notes are contingent on the employees' continued employment with the Company.
 The unforgiven portion of the notes becomes due on demand in the event the employee departs during the service period.
 At this point any uncollected portion of the notes gets reclassified into a defaulted notes category.